German Shepherd Now

 The good news is that slowing a fast eater down is straightforward.
 Most owners see immediate results with one or more of these approaches.

+The tennis ball trick.
 Drop a few tennis balls into a regular bowl on top of the kibble.
 Your dog has to push them around to reach the food underneath.
 It is free, works immediately, and buys you time while you order a proper slow feeder.
+Sometimes the simplest fix is the best one.

-Avoid vigorous exercise for at least thirty minutes before eating and at least an hour after.
+Keep exercise away from meals.
+Avoid vigorous activity for at least thirty minutes before eating and at least an hour after.
 Physical activity on a full stomach is commonly associated with increased bloat risk.
 No roughhousing, no running around mealtime.
-Keep things boring.
+Just keep things boring.
+For more on meal timing, see our guide on how often to feed a German Shepherd.

 Slowing down a fast eater is prevention.
 But if GDV does occur, it is a time-critical emergency.
 Know these signs: